Gitauwairimu/schTerminal/README.md

-    Grant all privileges on the school database to the charles user:
+    Grant all privileges on the school database to the dbuser user:

 SQL

-GRANT ALL PRIVILEGES ON DATABASE school TO charles;
+GRANT ALL PRIVILEGES ON DATABASE school TO dbuser;

 Configuration